 Discover how SIPinsight EBIS can unlock the real energy-saving potential behind your building’s data.

 In our previous blog we explained how a Building Management System (BMS) teamed with Energy data can make a positive difference to your building’s energy efficiency.
-Here we will go into more detail about the benefits SIPinsight Energy & Building Information Software (EBIS) can bring to your building.
+Here we will go into more detail about the energy saving potential and benefits SIPinsight Energy & Building Information Software (EBIS) can bring to your building.

 We have discussed in previous blogs, there is an array of building technology solutions available that can make your building smart, or more intelligent.
 While there are plenty of options available, the only way to get the best value from these solutions and systems is to deploy them in a way that will help you continuously make improvements to how your building operates.
 It can be all too easy to install a BMS in your building and sit back and feel that you have done the right thing, and all will work well.
 Investing in a BMS is most definitely a step in the right direction.
 However, if you’re truly serious about making meaningful changes to your building’s energy consumption, real, actionable information is required.
 This information is gained from the building’s data, but before detailed analysis can take place you need to have all the data in one place.